IOT-DSA/dslink-dart-belimo-cloud/README.md

 ### Versions

+* 1.3.8 - Update DSLink SDK for fix with updating list subscriptions
 * 1.3.7 - Check for existing pending requests before adding a new one.
 Compare device, API and query parameters.
 * 1.3.6+1 - Remove more debug logging